SEC sues ex-CEO of California breast implant company after stock nosedived

-(Reuters) - The U.S. Securities and Exchange Commission on Wednesday sued the founder and former chief executive of Sientra Inc (SIEN.O) for fraudulently concealing problems with his company’s breast and other implants as it was raising $61.4 million in a public stock offering.
+Sept 19 (Reuters) - The U.S. Securities and Exchange Commission on Wednesday sued the founder and former chief executive of Sientra Inc for fraudulently concealing problems with his company’s breast and other implants as it was raising $61.4 million in a public stock offering.

 Hani Zeini was accused of letting the offering close on Sept.
 23, 2015, despite having learned three days earlier from the chief executive of the company’s sole supplier that European implant sales would be suspended because contamination had been detected in an audit of manufacturing procedures.